heng2j/pi_incubator/README.md

 ## TODOs
 - [x] Experiment with Ray Tune on the TorchRL Trainer.
+- [x] Experiment with Ray Collector with TorchRL Trainer.
+- [ ] Experiment with Ray Collector with Ray Tune + TorchRL Trainer.
 - [ ] Set up Training Dependencies with a Docker registry.
 - [ ] Use W&B logger for improved experiment tracking.
 - [ ] Run Metaflow training comparisons on TunedAdam.